Beshoooo/E-Commerce-App/README.md

 Thank you for taking the time to read my readme about my angular project.
 I hope you found it interesting.
-Stay tuned for more projects using angular in the future ❤️.
+Stay tuned for more projects using angular in the future.